Exhibits | Bayer CropScience Insectarium

 Since prehistoric times, insects have played invaluable roles: pollinating crops, decomposing waste and adding intrigue, color, texture and majesty to our world.

-Take a journey through our insect world and watch large spiders, poison dart frogs and other predators devour a meal of their favorite prey.
-Watch and listen to our live caterpillar “munch-cam,” an interactive video camera system with a movable camera that you operate and control to get a close-up view of a caterpillar eating its leaf.
+Take a journey through our insect world and watch large spiders, poison-dart frogs and other predators devour a meal of their favorite prey.
+Watch and listen to our live caterpillar “munch-cam,” an interactive video camera that you control to get a close-up view of a caterpillar eating.

 What is insect locomotion – Do you think it might be difficult to walk if you had more than two legs?
 How does an insect use thermal regulation to adjust its body temperature to hot and cold temperatures?
 Are spiders really some of nature’s best architects and engineers?
 Just how strong is a filament of the Giant Orb Weaver spider’s web so that it is thin enough to be invisible to insect prey, yet tough enough to snare a flying bird without snapping?
 How do insects assist in the decomposition of plants and animals?